vangelists/llvm-project/lldb/ReverseDebugging.md

 For now, this translates to caching whether an address corrseponds to the heap or the stack and whether a symbol belongs to a library installed under `/usr/lib/`.

-### Implementation Location
+# Code Location

-Currently, most of the implementation is provided by the `ThreadPlanInstructionTracer` class in [ThreadPlanTracer.h](https://github.com/vangelists/llvm-project/blob/reverse-debugging/lldb/include/lldb/Target/ThreadPlanTracer.h) and [ThreadPlanTracer.cpp](https://github.com/vangelists/llvm-project/blob/reverse-debugging/lldb/source/Target/ThreadPlanTracer.cpp).
+Currently, most of the implementation is provided by the `ThreadPlanInstructionTracer` class in [ThreadPlanTracer.h](https://github.com/vangelists/llvm-project/blob/public/reverse-debugging/lldb/include/lldb/Target/ThreadPlanTracer.h) and [ThreadPlanTracer.cpp](https://github.com/vangelists/llvm-project/blob/public/reverse-debugging/lldb/source/Target/ThreadPlanTracer.cpp).

-The user-facing commands are implemented in [CommandObjectThread.cpp](https://github.com/vangelists/llvm-project/blob/reverse-debugging/lldb/source/Commands/CommandObjectThread.cpp).
+The user-facing commands are implemented in [CommandObjectThread.cpp](https://github.com/vangelists/llvm-project/blob/public/reverse-debugging/lldb/source/Commands/CommandObjectThread.cpp).

 A number of other files have also been modified, albeit to a lesser extent.
 You may see all the changes by [comparing the `public/reverse-debugging` branch to `master`](https://github.com/vangelists/llvm-project/compare/master...vangelists:public/reverse-debugging).

-## Future Work
+# Future Work

 In no particular order: